 "Veritas Backup Exec should improve by having a user portal that customers can use."

-Veritas Backup Exec is ranked 16th in Backup and Recovery with 16 reviews while Veritas NetBackup is ranked 5th in Backup and Recovery with 22 reviews.
+Veritas Backup Exec is ranked 14th in Backup and Recovery with 71 reviews while Veritas NetBackup is ranked 5th in Backup and Recovery with 112 reviews.
 Veritas Backup Exec is rated 7.8, while Veritas NetBackup is rated 8.2.
-The top reviewer of Veritas Backup Exec writes "Supports synthetic backup and allows you to start virtual machines on the backup set and do multiple things in one backup configuration".
-On the other hand, the top reviewer of Veritas NetBackup writes "A stable and versatile product that is compatible with many platforms".
+The top reviewer of Veritas Backup Exec writes "Highly stable, intuitive design, and integrates well".
+On the other hand, the top reviewer of Veritas NetBackup writes "Efficient data recovery and replication features ".
 Veritas Backup Exec is most compared with Veeam Backup & Replication, Acronis Cyber Protect, Commvault Cloud, Veritas System Recovery and Dell PowerProtect DD (Data Domain), whereas Veritas NetBackup is most compared with Veeam Backup & Replication, Rubrik, Veritas NetBackup Appliance, Azure Backup and Dell NetWorker.
 See our Veritas Backup Exec vs. Veritas NetBackup report.

 See our list of best Backup and Recovery vendors.